 Indaten®, ArcelorMittal’s weathering steel, was used to repair the Pont Trencat (Broken Bridge), a medieval stone bridge in the north-east of Spain.
 The steel arches, in their soft brownish-red colour, complement the exciting stone structure both functionally and aesthetically.
-After almost 200 years The “Broken Bridge” was given a new life as a footbridge connecting once again the two surrounding villages.
+After almost 200 years, this broken bridge was given a new life as a footbridge connecting two surrounding villages once again.

-Archaeological works and documentary research were first carried out to obtain the information available about the history and the construction sequence of the bridge.
-Remains of the disappeared arch were found as well as part of the old pavement on both banks.
-Despite it is said to be a Roman bridge - it is placed on the Roman Via Augustea - we didn't find any remains of that time.
-We are not sure when the existing part was constructed but documents were found showing that in 1453 important works were made.
+Archaeological works and document research were first carried out to obtain the information available about the history and the construction sequence of the bridge.
+Remains of the old arch were found as well as part of the old pavement on both banks.
+Despite being said to be a Roman bridge - it is placed on the Roman Via Augustea - no remains from that time were found.
+It was not clear when the existing part had been constructed, but documents were found showing that in 1453 important works were carried out.
 It is quite likely that the current shape, with its pointed arch, dates from then.

-The main issue we had to deal with was about what kind of action we should carry out.
-Since our goal was to recover its functionality 'only for pedestrians' we had to choose between giving the damaged monument its original shape back or rebuilding the missing part in a new way, different from what it looked like before.
+The main issue to be addressed was what action should be taken.
+As the goal was to recover its functionality "only for pedestrians," the choice had to be made between giving the damaged monument its original shape or rebuilding the missing part in a new form.

-It was a difficult decision and we knew that both options would be controversial.
-Since the bridge was destroyed long time ago, nobody knew what it actually looked like before it collapsed.
-If we had tried to give the bridge its original shape back we would have had to make up all the information we lack.
-Also, people were used to seeing its broken shape, its name, 'El Pont Trencat', means The Broken Bridge.
+It was a difficult decision as both options would be controversial.
+Since the bridge had been destroyed long time ago, no one knew what it had looked like before it collapsed.
+An attempt to give the bridge its original shape would have required a great deal of guess work.
+In addition, people had become used to seeing its broken shape as made clear in its name - Broken Bridge.

-Following the ideas of some famous restoration theoreticians, such as the Austrian Alois Riegl (1858-1905) and the Italian Camillo Boito (1835-1914), we thought it would be better to reerect the missing part with a modern structure in a way that reflected the contrast between the new work and the existing remains rather than trying to make a mimetic reproduction.
+Following the ideas of some famous restoration theoreticians such as Austrian Alois Riegl (1858-1905) and Italian Camillo Boito (1835-1914), it was decided that it would be better to reerect the missing part with a modern structure in a way that reflected the contrast between the new work and the existing remains rather than trying to make a mimetic reproduction.

-The structure we constructed consists of a two span box girder deck, 3.00 meters in depth, supported by three pairs of bearings, two at both ends and the intermediate one placed over the crown of a hollow box pointed arch, spanning 24 meters.
-To emphasize the old silhouette, the parapets of the deck are extended along the remaining structure.
-The top line of the new deck and the intrados of the steel arch follow the shape we think the old bridge had so the new structure tries to evoke the missing silhouette of the original bridge.
+The structure constructed consists of a two span box girder deck, 3 m in depth, supported by three pairs of bearings - two at both ends and the intermediate one placed over the crown of a hollow box pointed arch, spanning 24 m.
+To emphasise the old silhouette, the parapets of the deck were extended along the remaining structure.
+The top line of the new deck and the intrados of the steel arch follow the shape the old bridge was thought to have so that the new structure evokes the missing silhouette of the original bridge.

-The works were divided into three phases.
-In the first one we consolidated and repaired the existing remains trying to follow a non-interventional attitude.
-We avoided anything that could change its traditional appearance and, when it wasn't possible, for instance when we reinforced the bottom of the lateral walls because of some underminings, we underlined our intervention using a completely different material, in our case, concrete.
-We also carried out the new foundation of the arch, on the right bank.
+The work was divided into three phases.
+In the first phase, the existing remains were consolidated and repaired.
+Anything that could change its traditional appearance was avoided and, when this wasn't possible (for instance when reinforcing the bottom of the lateral walls), the intervention was highlighted using a completely different material - concrete.
+A new foundation for the arch on the right bank was constructed.

-In the third phase the pavement was made.
-Over the bridge we choose a timber pavement in order to provide pedestrians a warmer and more tactile material in contrast with the coldness of the steel.
-On both approaches the pavement was a combination made of rosé granite stone and washed concrete pieces.
+In the third phase, the pavement was made.
+Over the bridge, a timber pavement was chosen in order to provide pedestrians a warmer and more tactile material in contrast with the coldness of the steel.
+On both approaches, the pavement was a combination made of rosé granite stone and washed concrete pieces.

 The street lighting over the bridge was placed into the parapets of the deck.
-On the ends, on each side, we installed some modern lampposts.
+On the ends, on each side, modern lampposts were installed.
 The monumental lighting was placed on the lateral slopes, over the maximum flood level.